Jaipur Bus Rapid Transit System: Overview

-A section of North-South Corridor from C-Zone Bypass near Harmada to Pani Pech became operational in July 2010.
+A section of the North-South Corridor from C-Zone Bypass near Harmada to Pani Pech became operational in July 2010.
+The work on other sections of the North-South Corridor and East-West Corridor has commenced.

-The work on other section of North-South Corridor and East-West Corridor has commenced.
+Jaipur BRTS has since been de-commissioned.
+Much of the land which was dedicated to the corridor has been merged back into the public roads on either side of the corridor.